moon-up/moon-sdk-kotlin/docs/AccountsApi.md

 <a id="transferEth"></a>
 # **transferEth**
-> AccountControllerResponse transferEth(accountName, authorization, inputBody)
+> TransactionAPIResponse transferEth(accountName, authorization, inputBody)